Cautioncrazy/PokemonEssentialsPlugins/README.md

-Random Item and TM/HM Selectors
+README: Random Item and TM/HM Selectors
 This repository contains two custom Ruby script plugins for Pokémon Essentials v21.1, designed to simplify giving random items and TMs/HMs to players in your game.

 1. Plugin Overview
 A. Random Item Selector (File: Random Item Selector.rb) Allows you to give a truly random item from your items.txt database.
+This plugin focuses on general items, excluding TMs/HMs, Poke Balls, Key Items, and similar specialized categories by default.

 Features:

-White-listing: Choose only from a specific list of items.
+White-listing: Choose only from a specific list of item IDs (e.g., [:POTION, :SUPERPOTION]).

-Black-listing: Exclude specific items from being chosen.
+Black-listing: Exclude specific item IDs from being chosen (e.g., [:MASTERBALL, :SACREDASH]).

-Flag-based exclusion: Exclude items with certain flags (e.g., exclude all Poke Balls, Key Items, or TMs/HMs).
-By default, it excludes TMs/HMs, Poke Balls, Key Items, Berries, Apricorns, Mail, and Type Gems.
+Flag-based exclusion: Exclude items that have certain "Flags" defined in items.txt.
+By default, the pbGiveRandomGeneralItem helper function excludes items with the following flags: [:TR, :HM, :PokeBall, :KeyItem, :Berry, :Apricorn, :Mail, :TypeGem].
+You can customize these exclusions.

-Pocket-based inclusion: Restrict items to specific bag pockets.
+Pocket-based inclusion: Restrict the random selection to items found only in specific bag pockets (e.g., [1, 2, 7] for general, medicine, and battle items pockets).

-B. Random TM/HM Selector (File: 003_Random_TM_HM_Selector.rb)
-Provides functions specifically for giving random Technical Machines (TMs) or Hidden Machines (HMs).
+B. Random TM/HM Selector (File: Random HM-TM Selector.rb) Provides functions specifically for giving random Technical Machines (TMs) or Hidden Machines (HMs).

-TMs are identified by FieldUse = TR (internal value 5).

-HMs are identified by FieldUse = HM (internal value 4).
+Important: TMs are identified by FieldUse = TR (internal value 5) in items.txt.
+HMs are identified by FieldUse = HM (internal value 4) in items.txt.

 Features: